Clustered planarity testing revisited: Counterexample on three clusters

 \begin{lemma} Let $\mathcal{D}$ be an even radial clustered drawing of $(C_n,T)$.
 Let $e$ be an edge in $C_n$ with both endpoints in the same cluster $V_i$.
 Then $(C_n,T)/e$ has an even radial clustered drawing. \end{lemma}

-\begin{proof} Since the edge $e$ is completely contained inside the disc representing the cluster $V_i$, we can contract the curve representing $e$ in $\mathcal{D}$ towards one of its endpoints, dragging the edges adjacent to the other endpoint along.
-Since $e$ was even, this does not change the parity of crossings between the edges of $G$. \end{proof}
+\begin{proof} Since the edge $e$ is completely contained inside the disc representing the cluster $V_i$, we can contract the curve representing $e$ in $\mathcal{D}$ towards one of its endpoints, dragging the edges incident to the other endpoint along.
+Since $e$ was even, this does not change the parity of the number of crossings between the edges of $G$. \end{proof}

 \begin{lemma} Let $\mathcal{D}$ be an even radial clustered drawing of $(C_n,T)$.
 Let $V_a$ and $V_b$ be two adjacent clusters.
-Let $P_1,\dots, P_m$ be all the paths of length $2$ in $C_n$ whose middle vertices belong to $V_{a}$ and whose end vertices belong to $V_b$.
+Let $P_1,\dots, P_m$ be all the paths of length $2$ in $C_n$ \\ whose middle vertices belong to $V_{a}$ and whose end vertices belong to $V_b$.
 Then $(C_{n'},T')=(\dots((C_n,T)/P_1)/ \dots )/P_m$ has an even radial clustered drawing. \end{lemma}

 \begin{proof} Refer to Figure~\ref{fig_6_2_surgery}.
 By Lemma~\ref{lemma:contract}, we assume that no edge of $C_n$ has both vertices in the same cluster.
 At the end we can recover the contracted edges by decontractions.